swisscatplus/catplus-docs/docs/frontend.md

 The frontend offers two perspectives on the data of the catplus project:

 - `data` route: filtering data in S3
-- `search` route: searching for data with sparql queries via connection to the catplus qlever endpoint, see [catplus-manifests](https://github.com/sdsc-ordes/catplus-manifests)
+- `search` route: searching for data with sparql queries via connection to the [catplus qlever endpoint](https://catplus.swisscustodian.ch/default/)

 ```mermaid